 A key question is how U.S. actions might alter Iran's national security policies in ways more favorable to U.S. interests.
-To date, no U.S. strategy has reduced Iran's regional influence.
-Trump Administration officials assert that Iran has increased its regional malign activities since the JCPOA began Implementation Day, and cite that observation as one justification for exiting the accord.
+To date, no U.S. strategy, employed by the Trump Administration or by past Administrations, has reduced Iran's regional influence.
+Trump Administration officials assert that Iran has increased its regional malign activities since the JCPOA Implementation Day, and cite that observation as one justification for exiting the accord.
 However, many experts argue that Iran's expanded regional influence is due more to opportunities provided by the region's conflicts than to an increase in Iran's financial resources.

-As noted throughout, Administration efforts against Iran included imposition of sanctions on various Iranian activities; cooperation with regional leaders and groups who seek to limit Iranian influence; and deployment of U.S. forces to intercept Iranian weapons shipments and deter Iranian ground action.
-As Gen. Votel testified on February 27, 2018, "Countering the Iranian regime's malign influence in the region is a key component of [U.S.] efforts to defend allies from military aggression, bolster [U.S.] partners against coercion, and share responsibilities for the common defense."
-However, additional U.S. pressure on Iran-particularly if such pressure involves military action-would likely embroil the United States more deeply in regional conflicts.
-In concert with exiting the JCPOA in May 2018, neither President Trump nor Secretary of State Pompeo cited specific new U.S. steps that would counter Iran's foreign and defense policies, other than attempting to reduce its financial resources through sanctions.
+As noted throughout, Administration efforts against Iran included imposition of sanctions on various Iranian activities; provision of advice, training, and counterterrorism assistance to regional leaders and groups who seek to limit Iranian influence; and deployment of U.S. forces to intercept Iranian weapons shipments and deter Iranian ground action.
+Additional U.S. pressure on Iran-particularly if such pressure involves military action-could embroil the United States more deeply in regional conflicts.

-Whether the JCPOA continues to operate despite the U.S. withdrawal from it, those who argue that Iran is an increasingly challenging regional actor maintain that
+Those who argue that Iran is an increasingly challenging regional actor maintain the following:

-- Iran is likely to continue to supply its regional allies and proxies with larger quantities of and more accurate weaponry, including rockets and short-range missiles. - Iran might, through its allies and proxies in Syria and Iraq, succeed in establishing a secure land corridor extending from Iran to Lebanon and in
+- Iran is likely to continue to supply its regional allies and proxies with larger quantities of and more accurate weaponry, including short-range missiles. - Iran might, through its allies and proxies in Syria and Iraq, succeed in establishing a secure land corridor extending from Iran to Lebanon and in pressuring Israel from the Syrian border as well as the Lebanese border.
+The potential for major Iran-Israel conflict in Syria, and the possibility that clashes could escalate into a broader regional war, is significant. - A further prolongation of the intra-GCC rift could complicate U.S. efforts to contain Iran militarily and hinder U.S. military operations in the region.